-Hot off the heals of Spider-Man’s introduction to the MCU in Captain America: Civil War, it looks like a big character from the MCU will be joining Spider-Man: Homecoming.
-The Hollywood Reporter is reporting that Robert Downey Jr has closed a deal and will be bringing Tony Stark/ Iron Man to the cast of the spidey solo film.
+Hot off the heals of Spider-Man’s Marvel Cinematic Universe debut in Captain America: Civil War, it looks like a big character from the MCU will be joining Spider-Man: Homecoming.
+The Hollywood Reporter is reporting that Robert Downey Jr. has closed a deal and will be bringing Tony Stark/ Iron Man to the cast of the spidey solo film.

 What do you guys think of the news?
 Did the “Homecoming” sub title give it away?
 Sound off in the comments section below.

-Directed by Jon Watts, Spider-Man: Homecoming stars Tom Holland as Spider-Man, Marisa Tomei as Aunt May and Robert Downey JR as Iron Man.
+Directed by Jon Watts, Spider-Man: Homecoming stars Tom Holland as Spider-Man, Marisa Tomei as Aunt May and Robert Downey Jr. as Iron Man.
 Zendaya Coleman, Tony Revolori and Laura Harrier will star in undisclosed roles.
 Micheal Keaton is rumored to join the cast as a villain.
-Spider-Man: Homecoming will hit theaters July 7th, 2017
+Spider-Man: Homecoming is currently scheduled to hit theaters on July 7th, 2017.